 Spread across the city centre, 35 almshouses are waiting to be discovered, seemingly frozen in time.
 Enter these almshouses, a collection of small dwellings built around a communal garden, often walled and accessible only by 1 or 2 access ways.
 Find these idyllic spots or follow experienced tour guides who can tell you all about the special customs in these courtyard communities.

-Discover what Marilyn Monroe and President Obama have in common and get acquainted with the history of the Pilgrim Fathers in Leiden.
-The Pilgrim Fathers were refugees from England who were persecuted for their faith around 1600.
+Discover what Marilyn Monroe and President Obama have in common and get acquainted with the history of the Pilgrims in Leiden.
+The Pilgrims were refugees from England who were persecuted for their faith around 1600.
 They chose the city of Leiden, an affluent city famous for its tolerant environment and freedom of religion.
 But why did they eventually leave Leiden after all, receiving official permission from the British crown to settle in the New World?

 On foot or by boat, by bicycle or accompanied by an experienced city guide, you will get a lovely view of this historical city dating back centuries!